elquantificador/twitter-iess-2022-09-08/README.md

 This repository has **two** reports, both within the `report` folder.

 - **Report 1:** The first report is the `report.pdf` file.
 To replicate it: download, unzip and compile `report.zip` using `LaTex`.
 - **Report 2:** This analysis was created for publication in [El Quantificador](https://elquantificador.org/).
-For this purpose, there is a short spanish version inside the `report_spanish` folder called `report.Rmd`.
+For this purpose, there is a short report spanish version inside the `report_spanish` folder called `report.Rmd`.
 There are also its respective `.html` compilation, bibliography and references styling files.
 This report focuses on a mass audience.